-By using this approach, the Growr protocol aims to be a bridge between two worlds-the decentralized capital infrastructure that is emerging on top of Bitcoin, and the local communities that have been excluded from the traditional system-while addressing each one's challenges.
-The protocol enables micro-entrepreneurs to receive instant productive loans based on their self-sovereign credit record without the need for over-collateralization.
-In contrast to traditional microfinance, the protocol creates an open and global lending marketplace that connects borrowers to both traditional and decentralized capital providers, enforcing fair competition for pricing and a fully transparent deployment of capital down to each micro-loan.
+Growr protocol is an open-source peer-to-peer protocol that enables access to fair financing.
+The protocol helps micro-entrepreneurs from local communities to receive instant productive loans based on their self-sovereign credit record without the need for over-collateralization.
+In contrast to traditional microfinance, the protocol creates an open and global lending marketplace that connects borrowers to both traditional and decentralized capital providers, enforcing fair competition for pricing and fully transparent deployment of capital down to each micro-loan.